goodevilgenius/goodevilgeniusorg/source/_posts/2008-04-23-smurfs-and-linguistics.md

 author: Danjones
 layout: post
 guid: http://goodevilgenius.org/blog/index.php?/archives/22-guid.html
-permalink: smurfs-and-linguistics
+slug: smurfs-and-linguistics
-pvc_views: 198
+tags:
-jd_tweet_this: yes
+    - linguistics
 ---
 This post is not actually about Smurfs.
 I will not discuss the language of the Smurfs.
 (They obviously speak English and _Die Schlümpfe_ speak German.)
 This post **is** actually about linguistics.
 Most of you can feel free to stop reading now.
 I won't be offended.
 Unless you're my mother, this will probably not interest you.